adobe/helix-logging/CONTRIBUTING.md

 You can fix some of the issues automatically by running `npx eslint . --fix`.

+All code must be tested and tests with less than 100% line, branch, and statement coverage are considered failing.

 # How Contributions get Reviewed

 One of the maintainers will look at the pull request within one week.